magento/devdocs/src/cloud/live/stage-prod-test.md

 1. Ensure that the **Caching application** value is set to _Fastly CDN_ .

+1. Test the Fastly credentials.

-1. Click on **Fastly Configuration**.
-Ensure the Fastly Service ID and Fastly API token are entered (your Fastly credentials).
-Verify you have the correct credentials entered for the Staging and Production environment.
-Click **Test credentials** to help.
+   -  Click **Fastly Configuration**.

+   -  Verify that the values for the Fastly Service ID and Fastly API token credentials.
+See [Get Fastly credentials][].

+   -  Click **Test credentials**.

    {:.bs-callout-warning}
    Make sure that you entered the correct Fastly Service ID and API token in your Staging and Production environments.
 Fastly credentials are created and mapped per service environment.
 If you enter Staging credentials in your Production environment, you cannot upload your VCL snippets, caching does not work correctly, and your caching configuration points to the wrong server and stores.